Indavelopers/gcp-training-projects/README.md

 ## Multiple courses
 You can store multiple courses using multiple [Pulumi stacks](https://www.pulumi.com/docs/concepts/stack/).

-Each stack will have its own config & secrets files, e.g. `Pulumi.STACK_COURSE_NAME.yaml`, where you can store its config and template GCP resources.

 Each stack will also have its own state for managing GCP resources.

 You can manage stacks with `pulumi stack` ([docs](https://www.pulumi.com/docs/cli/commands/pulumi_stack/)):